erlehmann/libglitch/README.markdown

 For editing and visual effects, try “./glitched.py [filename]”.
 Controls are the arrow keys (to move the cursor around), page up / page down (to change the opcode), space (to for no opcode), t (for the counter) and all hexadecimal digit keys (for insertion of the corresponding characters).
 Symbol keys (plus, minus etc.) may also work.

-F5, F6, F7, F8 set visualisation options.
+In glitched, press F4 to switch between waveform and stack visualisation.
+F5, F6, F7, F8 provide finer control over visualisation options.
 Press all of them in order to see a stack visualisation.
 F9 shows the current value of the counter (“t”).

 libglitch is inspired by a [comment from madgarden][2], who kindly provided the [opcodes][3] he uses in his iOS application [“Glitch Machine”][4] and [some source code][5].
 There is also a [Scala implementation][6].